 I am a breeder who firmly believes that only quality dogs should be bred: a male and female that complement each other’s flaws well, are of sound health, structure, and possess human-friendly temperaments with a desire to do work.
 It is not my goal to produce pups to be used for protection purposes solely, but they should be watchful of their family unit and livestock.
 My dogs are quite literally my life, and I want them to enrich the lives of others the way they have enriched my life.
 I select dogs who have good dispositions not only with family members, but also strangers, and that have a temperament geared towards farmstead work.
 My foundation dogs may not be the best out there, but they are certainly upper tier, and I have a strong commitment to continuous improvement over generations.

 Flanders Kennels’ goal is to operate as a zero profit breeder, putting all proceeds made from breeding back into the dogs that are bred, the rescue, foster, and retired dogs I take care of, and donating any surplus back to local animal shelters and animal welfare groups.
 Price to adopt puppies is very modest in comparison to other breeders who operate as a supplemental income source.
 When you adopt a pup from me, know that you are supporting good breeding practices and an individual who has dedicated a large amount of his free time towards helping the giant breeds of dogs that he loves!
-Since 2012, directly or in conjunction with my work partners, I have made two $1,000 cash donations and thousands of dollars in food donations to Berrien County Humane Society, Animal Rescue Project of Kalamazoo, The Humane Society of St. Joseph County, IN, and continue to support the Cass County Animal Control (and hope to do so in a much bigger way in the future).
-In the past five years, I have spent over $50,000 on the dogs I currently own and have made back about $5,000 through the sale of puppies.
+Since 2012, directly or in conjunction with my work partners, I have made three $1,000 cash donations (the most recent in 2024) and/or thousands of dollars in food donations to Cass County Animal Control, Berrien County Humane Society, Animal Rescue Project of Kalamazoo, and The Humane Society of St. Joseph County, IN.
 I do this because I love dogs and I want to make a difference in their lives, not because I am out to make a bunch of money.
 Dogs enrich my life in ways people never can.
 Thank you for supporting me, my canine companions, and the countless other dogs out there that I love!